nachosiguenza/nachosiguenza/README.md

 ## Hi, I'm Ignacio  <Data Scientist>

-**I'm Ignacio, a Data Scientist with experience in advanced analytics at consultancy and banking sectors**
+**I'm Ignacio, a Data Scientist with experience in advanced analytics at banking and risk sectors**

 ## Relevant Information